bateni1380/AI-Car-Racer-Genetic/README.md

     def collide(self, wall: Line)  # Checks collision with a wall
 ```

-## lasses and methods of GeneticModel.py
+## Classes and methods of GeneticModel.py
 ```python
 class Gene:
     def __init__(self, values: list, objective_val: float)  # Initializes a gene with values and an objective value